blake-enyart/rails-engine/README.md

 # Rales Engine
- This is a [Turing: School of Software and Development](https://turing.io/) project which implements Rails and ActiveRecord to build a JSON:API which exposes the [SalesEngine](https://github.com/turingschool-examples/sales_engine/tree/master/data) data schema based on [Turing - Module 3 - Rales Engine](http://backend.turing.io/module3/projects/rails_engine) requirements
+ This is a [Turing: School of Software and Development](https://turing.io/) project which implements Rails and ActiveRecord to build a JSON:API which exposes the [SalesEngine](https://github.com/turingschool-examples/sales_engine/tree/master/data) data schema based on [Turing - Module 3 - Rales Engine](http://backend.turing.io/module3/projects/rails_engine) requirements.

 ### Concepts and Techniques
  * Advanced ActiveRecord queries